pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/8.png"/>
 </p>

-Then, it's time to start the VM (Virtual Machine) & TPU now! simply run the following code.
+Then, it's time to start the VM (Virtual Machine) & TPU now!
+Simply run the following code.
 You can decide your TPU name by yourself.
 But make sure you remember it -- we are going to use it later:

 ```
 ctup up --name=test_tpu